EXPLAINER-'Dueling electors' pose risk of U.S. vote deadlock

 What are electors?

-The U.S. president is selected by 538 electors, known as the electoral college, rather than the popular vote.
-Electors are apportioned among the states based on population and the popular vote in each state typically determines which candidate receives that state's electors.
+The U.S. president is selected by 538 electors, known as the Electoral College, with electors apportioned based on each state's population.
+The popular vote in each state typically determines which candidate receives a state's electoral votes.

-The Constitution and the 1887 Electoral Count Act govern the counting of electoral votes and any related disputes.
+The U.S. Constitution and the 1887 Electoral Count Act govern the counting of electoral votes and any related disputes.
 The electors will meet on Dec.
-14 to cast their votes which are then counted by Congress on Jan.
-6 in a process overseen by Vice President Mike Pence in his role as president of the Senate.
+14 to cast votes, which are then counted by Congress on Jan.
+6 in a process overseen by Vice President Mike Pence in his role as Senate president.

 What are dueling electors?

-States with close contests between Republican Trump and his Democratic rival Joe Biden could produce competing slates of electors, one certified by the governors and the other by the legislature.
+States with close contests between Republican President Donald Trump and his Democratic rival Joe Biden could produce competing slates of electors, one certified by the governor and the other by the legislature.

 The risk of this happening is heightened in the battleground states of Michigan, North Carolina, Pennsylvania and Wisconsin, which have Democratic governors and Republican-controlled legislatures.